Efficient Temporal Sentence Grounding in Videos with Multi-Teacher Knowledge Distillation: Related Work

 \subsection{Fast Video Temporal Grounding}

 Recently, fast video temporal grounding has been proposed for more practical applications.
-TSGV task usually requires methods to efficiently localize target video segments in thousands of candidate proposals.
-In fact, several early algorithms, e.g., common space-learning methods and scanning-based methods, make some contributions to reducing the computational costs.
 According to \cite{gao2021fast}, the standard TSGV pipeline can be divided into three components.
 The visual encoder and the text encoder are proved to have little influence in model testing due to the features pre-extracted and stored at the beginning of the test, and cross-modal interaction is the key to reducing the test time.
 Thus, a fine-grained semantic distillation framework is utilized to leverage semantic information for improving performance.
 Besides, \citet{wu2022learning} utilize commonsense knowledge to obtain bridged visual and text representations, promoting each other in common space learning.
 However, based on our previous analysis, the inferred time proposed by \cite{gao2021fast} is only a part of the entire prediction processing.
 The processing from inputting video features to predicting timestamps is still time-consuming.